steelwheels/Canary/Document/CanaryObjectNotation.md

     }
 ````

-### Raw Text Value
+### Script Value
-#### Script
-The context of the script is *not* parsed by the Caray Object Notation decoder.
-The script is referred by the other engines which execute the script.
-The Canary Object Notation specification *does not* define the kind of engines.
+The context of the script is *not* checked by the Caray Object Notation decoder.
+The application uses this format define the context.
+The type of script value presents the type of return value of execution of the script.
 ````
+    width: Int %{
+        return a + b
+    }%

-    print_initial_message: Script %{
+    print_initial_message: Void %{
       echo "hello, world !!"
     }%
 ````